Dane Jackson (ice hockey): Playing career

 A gritty, hard-working winger, Jackson was drafted in the third round, 44th overall, by the Vancouver Canucks in the 1988 NHL Entry Draft.
 He attended the University of North Dakota the following season, and although his college career got off to a slow start, he showed steady improvement and recorded 23 goals by his senior year.
 Joining him at North Dakota was fellow 1988 Canuck pick Dixon Ward, the first of four different stops where the two players would play together.

 Jackson turned pro in 1992, and spent most of the next three seasons with the Canucks' AHL affiliates.
 He performed well in limited NHL action, scoring six goals in 13 games, but struggled to crack a deep Vancouver squad.
 He became a free agent in 1995 and signed with the Buffalo Sabres.

 In 1995–96, Jackson had his longest NHL audition, registering 5 goals and 9 points in 22 games for the Sabres.
 He also (along with his old college linemate Dixon Ward) helped the Rochester Americans, Buffalo's AHL affiliate, to the Calder Cup Championship.
 He signed with the New York Islanders in 1997, and play eight more NHL games in the 1997–98 season, recording a goal and an assist.

 Jackson continued on in the AHL until retiring in 2003.
 He finished his NHL career with 12 goals and 6 assists for 18 points in 45 career games.
 He added another 199 goals in 11 seasons in the AHL.

 Coaching career

 Following his playing career, Jackson served as an assistant coach with the Manchester Monarchs, the same team he played his final two seasons with, from 2003–2005.
 In January 2006, he was named head coach of the Adirondack Frostbite of the United Hockey League following the death of coach Marc Potvin.

-Jackson is currently an assistant coach at his alma mater, the University of North Dakota, who advanced to the NCAA Frozen Four during his first season in 2006–07.
+Jackson has also been an assistant coach at his alma mater, the University of North Dakota, who advanced to the NCAA Frozen Four during his first season in 2006–07.
+He was named interim head coach of North Dakota after Brad Berry was fired before being selected as the program's 17th head coach on March 29, 2025.